Food-borne zoonotic diseases

 - assessing the risks throughout the food chain for human health and also the risks for animal health, and making recommendations on the prevention and reduction of food-borne zoonoses.

-EFSA’s Biological Monitoring Unit analyses monitoring data on zoonoses, zoonotic micro-organisms, antimicrobial resistance, microbiological contaminants and food-borne outbreaks across the EU.
-The unit is assisted by EFSA’s Task Force on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States, other reporting countries, as well as the World Health Organisation (WHO) and the World Organisation for Animal Health (OIE).
-The unit also provides guidance to national authorities on how to carry out monitoring and reporting activities on zoonoses, food-borne outbreaks and antimicrobial resistance.
+EFSA analyses monitoring data on zoonoses, zoonotic micro-organisms, antimicrobial resistance, microbiological contaminants and food-borne outbreaks across the EU.
+The Authority is assisted by the Task Force on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States, other reporting countries, as well as the World Health Organisation (WHO) and the World Organisation for Animal Health (OIE).
+EFSA also provides guidance to national authorities on how to carry out monitoring and reporting activities on zoonoses, food-borne outbreaks and antimicrobial resistance.

 EFSA produces baseline survey reports on the prevalence of zoonotic micro-organisms in the EU in foods and specific animal populations.
 The findings are used by risk assessors such as the Panel on Biological Hazards (BIOHAZ Panel) to provide risk estimates and also by risk managers to define possible control options and/or reduction targets.

 EFSA’s BIOHAZ Panel provides scientific advice on biological hazards in relation to food safety, including zoonotic diseases.
 It assesses the risks posed by a given hazard and provides advice on possible control options.
 The Panel’s risk assessment work helps provide a sound foundation for European policies and legislation, and supports risk managers in making effective and timely decisions to protect consumers.
 EFSA also provides scientific advice to risk managers on the risks to human and animal health of the possible emergence, spread and transfer to humans of antimicrobial resistance through the food chain.

-Based on data collected by the EU Member States, EFSA`s Biological Monitoring Unit produces in cooperation with ECDC annual European Union Summary Reports on zoonotic infections and food-borne outbreaks monitoring the evolving situation in Europe.
+Based on data collected by the EU Member States, EFSA produces in cooperation with ECDC annual European Union Summary Reports on zoonotic infections and food-borne outbreaks monitoring the evolving situation in Europe.